-Last-token pooling typically utilizes the final hidden state of the EOS token as text embedding, and has been widely adopted in unidirectional models~\citep{zhang2023language,e5mistral,bgeicl}, since only the last EOS token captures information from the entire input.
-However, recent studies~\citep{echo,nvembed} indicate that the EOS token embedding depends heavily on the hidden states of tokens near the end of sequence, leading to potential semantic bias in long-text scenarios.
+As the most widely adopted representation method for unidirectional models~\citep{e5mistral,bgeicl}, last-token pooling typically utilizes the final hidden state of the EOS token as text embeddings, since only the last token captures information from the entire input.
+However, recent studies~\citep{echo,nvembed} indicate that the EOS token embedding depends heavily on tokens near the end of the sequence, leading to potential semantic bias in long-text scenarios.

-To address this issue, we introduce a simple yet effective representation method tailored for the proposed embedding framework.
-Specifically, we concatenate the last hidden states of Contextual and EOS tokens as the final sentence representation for general-purpose embedding generation.
-Recognizing that the Contextual token has initially captured the semantic content of the input text, concatenating it with the EOS token yields a vector representation with richer contextualized content.
-Moreover, this approach enables explicit supervision of the Contextual token during training, thereby helping LLMs better understand the semantic information encoded in this added token.
+To address this issue, we introduce a simple yet effective representation method tailored for our embedding framework.
+Specifically, we concatenate the hidden states of the Contextual and EOS tokens from the LLM's last layer to generate text embeddings.
+Unlike last-token pooling, the Contextual token is not affected by tokens near the end of the sequence, thus effectively mitigating recency bias.
+In addition, since the Contextual token has already captured the semantic content of the input text, the concatenation of two context-aware tokens yields a vector representation with richer contextualized information.
+Furthermore, this approach enables explicit supervision of the Contextual token during training, thereby helping LLMs better understand the semantic information encoded in this added token.
 The proposed representation method is optimized through supervised contrastive learning with the standard InfoNCE loss~\citep{loss}, which can be formulated as:

 where $f(q, p^+)$ represents the scoring function that computes cosine similarity between the query-passage pair embeddings from retrieval datasets, $p^-$ denotes both in-batch and hard negative examples, and $\tau$ is a temperature hyperparameter fixed at 0.05 in all experiments.